postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 	<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSLNYEaLD92xfrWhx6c2Q248NJGC6Sh9l1wm055HdTPZbakjQg0PVS9KqyuWrNepYvLeOdVNfbmhCwf/pubchart?oid=10610340&amp;format=interactive"></iframe>
 </center>

 Network gap between Redis and Gunicorn made things worse...a lot worse.
-Fetching data from a feature store running on a different machine, added milliseconds to the request the Python architecture could not spare.
+Fetching data from a remote feature store added milliseconds to the request the Python architecture could not spare.
 The additional latency compounded, and in a system that has finite resources, caused contention.
 Most Gunicorn threads were simply waiting on the network, and thousands of requests were stuck in the queue.

 PostgresML didn't have this issue, because the features and the Rust inference layer live on the same system.
-That architectural choice removes network latency and (de)serialization from the equation.
+This architectural choice removes network latency and (de)serialization from the equation.

 You'll note the concurrency issue we discussed earlier hit Postgres at 20 connections, and we used PgBouncer again to save the day.

-Scaling Postgres, once you know how to do it, isn't that difficult.
+Scaling Postgres, once you know how to do it, isn't as difficult as it sounds.

 ## Methodology